jcsteh/osara/readme.md

 #### Track/Item Parameters
 To access the parameter list for a track or an item, select the track or item you wish to work with.
-Then, run the "OSARA: View parameters for current track/item (depending on focus)" action.
+Then, press control+shift+w (OSARA: View parameters for current track/item).
-You will probably want to add a keyboard shortcut for this action so you can access it quickly.

 #### FX Parameters
 Many effects are unfortunately either partially or completely inaccessible.